 Hensley's voice is something of a miracle, a throwback to the great country singer icons of the genre's first golden era, at one moment evoking an early George Jones or Merle Haggard, and at another, Conway Twitty or Hank Snow.
 The fact that Hensley is still just in his early 20's makes the experience of listening to him even more astounding.
 His talent has drawn the attention of more than his fair share of Music Row heavy weights including Marty Stuart who said: "Trey Hensley is the real deal—I'm one of his biggest fans."
-Dobro master Rob Ickes is the perfect musical foil to Hensley's prodigious talent, both as a musician and producer.
+Dobro master Rob Ickes is the perfect musical foil to Hensley's prodigious talent, both as a musician and co-producer.
 His Dobro ornaments Hensley's vocal lines with perfect finesse one moment and with jaw-dropping fire the next, showing why he is one of the best to ever pick up the instrument.
-As a producer, Ickes has a solid hand and deep musical understanding which enables him to draw the connections between bluegrass and early country to create a cohesive and highly successful end result.
+On the production side of things, Ickes has a solid hand and deep musical understanding which enables him to draw the connections between bluegrass and early country to create a cohesive and highly successful end result.